rmullally/Dice-Roller/README.md

   2. Compile the Main class by typing: "javac Main.java" and hit enter in the command prompt.
   3. Now that the program is compiled, run it by typing "java Main" and hit enter.

+##Input/Output
+Die d = new Die(dieType[0]); would give us a d4.
+Change the index of the array to get different sided die.
+This will output something like d4 = 3, with 3 being the value rolled on a 4 sided die.